(Updated 2019 July the 31st )

 ABOUT THE YIELD

-The Yield is basically the weight of the liquid that we obtain in the cup.
+The Yield is the weight of the liquid that we obtain in the cup.

 In simple terms, more or less yield means more or less liquid in the cup.
-More yield means as well more body, fewer flavors and more bitter; less yield means more body and more flavors, but as well more sourness.
+More yield means as well less body, fewer flavours and more bitter; less yield means more body and more flavours, but as well more sourness.
 The quicker we learn about this concept the more we can try to find a proper balance in the cup.

 Too often we overlook or we take for granted that we are the ones that prejudice the final result.
 If we don’t pay attention to every single action the result can only be affected.